How to Write an Email in English: Our 18 Favorite Tips [+ Example Emails]

 I’ve even had multiple students at the same time who had the exact same first and last names.
 And I’ve mistakenly sent emails to people who had very similar names.

 So just check those email addresses twice to be safe.

-After you’ve followed the general tips in the previous section, you need to actually write the email.
+After you’ve followed the general email writing tips in the previous section, you need to actually write the email.
 So how do you do that?

-There’s a specific structure that works well for emails, shown in the following tips.
+There’s a specific structure and format of email writing in English, shown in the following tips.

 12. Use the subject line